Best Full-Size Mattresses of 2023

 - Top layer of gel-infused foam adds cooling

-The Titan’s 7/10 pressure relief score and 8/10 firmness don’t bode well for side sleepers, who typically need more pressure relief and less firmness.
-The cooling score is a solid 8.5/10, but an optional cooling panel costs about $100.
+- Not the best for side sleepers: The Titan’s 7/10 pressure relief score and 8/10 firmness don’t bode well for side sleepers, who typically need more pressure relief and less firmness.

 Read our full Brooklyn Bedding Titan mattress review.